Here’s a quick way to get a private VPN for yourself, for just $1/month.

 Here’s the link (referral) which gives you a discount: VirMarch discount.

-I first chose Debian but it gave me problems with SSL and certificates, so I flashed the VPS to Ubuntu easily in the Control Panel.
+I first chose Debian but it gave me problems with SSL and certificates, so I flashed the VPS to Ubuntu easily through the Control Panel.

-We will need to wait 10 minutes for them to set up the server, don’t despair if the SSH login is not working.
+We will need to wait 10 minutes for them to set up the server, don’t despair if the SSH login is not working during that time.

 Step 2: Run the OpenVPN installation wizard